 This is the main link page to all Sterry Family trees so far developed.

-Please note that the trees are compiled from a variety of sources and are only as accurate as the source from which the information is obtained.
+The trees are compiled from a variety of sources and are only as accurate as the source from which the information is obtained.
 Not all sources are 'primary' i.e. original information from parish registers, bishop's transcripts or census.
 Secondary sources, such as the IGI, Boyd's Marriage Index and so forth have also been used where the original information is not available or has not been referenced.
 Secondary sources may contain errors of transcription or omission.

 Family trees are of course constructed on the basis of the 'best fit' of available information.
 Sometimes this may be a calculated guess because there is simply not enough information available to be sure.
 Such uncertainties are usually accompanied by a note expressing some reservation about the proposed connection.